 But the key to remember when you’re writing all these elements is to focus it all on the prospective customer.
 Why does your story matter to them?
 What do your values mean for them?
 It’s all about the benefit to consumer, and the About page is no different.

 For example, if you’re highlighting team members, will the customers get support from these pros, the best-of-the-best in their respective fields?
 Or is the product the company offers going to transform the customer’s lives because it’s backed by the most brilliant minds?

 Consider why the customer should care about each element of the About page and then make sure you clearly convey that benefit in the copy.

 Highlighting the Company’s Mission & Values

 When I say “highlight the company’s mission and values,” understand that I don’t just mean literally writing out a mission statement and some bullet points for values.
 I mean writing about who they are, why they do what they do, and why they see that as important in the world.
 This is the company’s opportunity to tell its story.

 If it has a good origin story/history, this is a great place to put it here, too.
 People want to purchase from and work with companies that truly believe in what they do and believe in helping people with their products or services.
 The About Us page is the place to convey that.

-Putting all of these elements together helps to paint a vivid picture of your company, and helps the many people who visit this page understand more about them and decide to interact with them much faster.
+Putting all these elements together helps to paint a vivid picture of your company and helps the many people who visit this page understand more about them and decide to interact with them much faster.

-Your turn!
-Have you seen any especially good About Us pages?
-What made them good?
+What are your tips for copywriting About pages?
+What About pages have you seen that are particularly good and what made them good?
 Let us know in the comments below!